Meatless Monday Mexican-Style

 Round out the meal with a scoop of Marcela’s Foolproof Mexican Rice, a highest-rated recipe that combines fresh carrots and onions with tender rice that’s been cooked in a serrano chile-laced tomato broth.
 Before serving, finish the rice with a handful of bright, crunchy peas to add both flavor and texture.
 When boiling the rice, be sure to swap in vegetable broth for chicken in order to maintain a meatless meal.

-Of course no Mexican fiesta is complete without a bowl of creamy guacamole, and Marcela’s Simple Guacamole can be made in just five quick minutes.
+Of course no Mexican fiesta is complete without a bowl of creamy guacamole, and Marcela’s Guacamole can be made in just 10 quick minutes.
 To prepare, she mashes ripe avocados with fresh cilantro, lime juice and a touch of onion until the mixture is combined.
 Serve with your favorite tortilla chips or fresh veggies for easy, delicious dunking.